acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 MENUS Unreadable cause no contrast switch available

-ICONS Can be hidden but always switched , or , dark then need a visual switch to be allowed to be dicerned.
+ICONS Can be hidden but always switched , or , dark then need a visual switch to be allowed to be discerned.

 SOCIAL NETWORKS As more and more in white or in black or in gray, in white and gray never a problem.

-LABELS Handmade are more difficult to be detected, ususally combinaisons in forms is not a problem, see HTML switch fixed.
+LABELS Handmade are more difficult to be detected, usually combinaisons in forms is not a problem, see HTML switch fixed.

 H123 For same perf reasons, operators inused mainly.

 BACKGROUNDS cause too bright, not enough gray or unapplied background, see chrome hacks for delete the flash when you switch a tab(partially).

-IMGS Source of problems since idk if its youtube related but normally not, problem is useless and unapproprieted z-index value and/or zoom on it(easter eggs like videos).
+IMGS Source of problems since idk if its youtube related but normally not, problem is useless and unappropriated z-index value and/or zoom on it(easter eggs like videos).

-CHECKBOXES Misplaced tick or exceptionnaly unattended check/uncheck when click another wanted item, always works.
+CHECKBOXES Misplaced tick or exceptionally unattended check/uncheck when click another wanted item, always works.

-VIDEOS The main problem unresolved in this version, maybe use more and more full transluancy by tests for best compatibility ? no green, no gray, only blue.
+VIDEOS The main problem unresolved in this version, maybe use more and more full transluency by tests for best compatibility ? no green, no gray, only blue.

 GRAPHICS AND FORMULAS Just like code tags, reveal or invade colors.